 taught in german

 The two year master program offers students from diverse backgrounds (BA, BSc, ..) the chance to further their knowledge in creative technologies while tackling more complex interdisciplinary projects.
-Students can choose modules from the three tracks play (game development), together (web development) and interact (interaction, HCI, usability).
+Students can choose modules from the three tracks game engineering, web engineering and interaction engineering.